Minnesota United's Chase Gasper 'better and stronger than ever' after month at treatment center

 Minnesota United defender Chase Gasper on Tuesday called himself "better and stronger than ever" after he entered himself into MLS' treatment program.

-Back in Blaine training with his teammates, Gasper termed his time at a famed Malibu Cliffside addiction-treatment center a "good mental, emotional, physical reset."
+Back in Blaine training with his teammates, Gasper termed his time at the famed Cliffside Malibu addiction treatment center in California a "good mental, emotional, physical reset."

+“I made the mistake and thought suffering in silence was the tough or the strong thing to do.
+But it's not. ”

 The 2019 first-round pick, who has been a Loons starter since his rookie season, spoke publicly for the first time about his month spent in the league's recovery program.